tailarc/tailarc/docs/src/notes.md

 ## Ideas

 PC is called 'Main Character', Xiao Lion called 'Big Real Lion', etc. &rarr; NPCs named after their descriptions.
 Only way to get rid of the evil is to leave.
-To be the game you have to leave the game.
+To beat the game you have to leave the game.